securityarch/cyber-dictionary/README.md

 ## A
 #### Application Control
 NGFW technology to identify and then block/allow Internet applications
+#### AWS
+Amazon Web Services that provides Infrastructure as a service
+#### Azure
+Microsoft Azure, commonly referred to as Azure, is a cloud computing service, It provides software as a service, platform as a service and infrastructure as a service
 #### Always On
 Tunneling all the traffic towards a gateway
 #### AV